wjkristiansen/InCommand/readme.md

 const std::string& GetOptionValue(const std::string& name) const
 ```

 Returns the value of a variable or parameter.
+Returns the value of the first occurance when multiple values are present.
 Throws `ApiException` if the option doesn't exist or has no value.

 #### `CommandBlock::GetOptionValue()` - With Default